 Otherwise, we will be staying with this presser.

-Independently of the results of the elections in the United States, the next American administration can expect our goodwill and our effort to make the North American region safer.
+The next American administration can expect our goodwill and our effort to make the North American region safer.

-Mr. Trump, I would like to once again reiterate what I said to you uh a few moments ago in private.
+Mr. Trump, I would like to once again reiterate what I said to you a few moments ago in private.

-My priority as president of Mexico and the priority of my government is to protect the Mexicans wherever they are.
+My priority as President of Mexico and the priority of my government is to protect the Mexicans wherever they are.

-That is my responsibility, and I will continue working for that purpose.
+That is my responsibility and I will continue working for that purpose.

 They are well-intentioned people.

-They are good people who respect the Institution of the family and community life and who respect the law.
+They are good people who respect the institution of the family and community life and who respect the law.

 As such, the Mexicans respect the deserve the respect of everyone.

-I will continue working to consolidate the relationship between the United States and Mexico based on mutual respect, trust and common attention to our common challenges.
+I will continue working to consolidate the relationship between the United States and Mexico based on mutual respect, trust, and common attention to our common challenges.

-We recognize their decision to continue a constructive dialogue, a dialogue which is the way forward for those who think differently to come together the dialogue is the way forward.
+We recognize their decision to continue a constructive dialogue, a dialogue which is the way forward.

 Thank you very much.